 LAW: Law school students should contact the Law School's Dean's Office for information on work-study opportunities.

 The Work Authorization form is a document that is ONLY needed when applying to a job in the (off-campus) Community-based Federal Work-Study program.
 This form, available at either the HUB or the Financial Aid Office, tells the potential employer the amount of the student's Federal Work-Study award.
 This is NOT required for on-campus positions.
-TIP ----> When preparing for your job search, obtain one copy of this letter then scan it into a PDF and upload it in your RamblerLink account for ease of sharing with prospective CBFWS employers.
+TIP ----> When preparing for your job search, obtain one copy of this letter, scan it into a PDF and upload it into your Handshake account for ease of sharing with prospective CBFWS employers.

-Each student position is different so the dress requirements are also different!
+Every student position is different so the dress requirements are also different!
 Always dress up for an interview and then ASK during the interview what the dress expectations are for that position.
-Attire across the University and our CBFWS partners varies from very casual (i.e. work out attire) to business casual (i.e. polo shirt and chinos).
+Attire across the University and our CBFWS partners varies from very casual (i.e. workout attire at Halas Rec Center) to business casual (i.e. polo shirt and chinos).
 Managers should provide each student employee with basic attire expectations during or just after the hiring process.

-First, if you see more than one job that appeals to you, go ahead and apply to each!
+First, if you see more than one job that appeals to you, go ahead and apply to multiple positions.
 Loyola's Student Employment is competitive so submitting multiple applications is generally a good idea!
-Second, while numerous, simultaneous applications are a good idea, submitting "form"/template/identical cover letters is not.
 Be sure to customize a short cover letter (or email) with each application.
-For help writing a cover letter, download the Career Development Center's Resume and Cover Letter Writing Guide.
+For help writing a cover letter, review the Cover Letter Guide.

-The only difference between a Work-Study and a non Work-Study job is the way the position is funded and some small differences in what the student can and cannot do within the position (which managers are aware of).
-Both are real jobs with responsibilities and most of the time neither allow the student to study while working, a common misconception based on the language of "work-study".
+The main differences between a Work-Study and a non Work-Study job are (1) the student financial aid qualifications/the way the position is funded and some small differences in what the student can and cannot do within the position (which managers are aware of).
+Both are 'real' jobs with responsibilities and most of the time neither allow the student to study while working, a common misconception based on the language of "work-study".

 The first strategy should always be to set aside time with that person and discuss the situation.
 If that does not improve the situation, all student employees can make an appointment with the Student Employment Manager at 773.508.7716 to discuss other solution strategies.
-If a situation is an emergency always call 911 first.
+In an emergency, always call 911 first.

-The Community Partners who host work-study students are heath, human service, education, and community-development organizations who care deeply for Loyola students.
-They are invested in your safety.
-Additionally, members of the Center for Experiential Learning Staff visit Community Partner sites annually to check for safety and to get a sense of the commute.
-The CEL takes very seriously it's charge of being stewards of the student experience and works hard to ensure that our students are safe.
+The Community Partners who host work-study students are health, human service, education, and community-development organizations who are invested in Loyola students and their safety.
+In addition, Student Employment staff visit Community Partner sites bi-annually.
+Career Services takes very seriously it's charge of being stewards of the student experience and works hard to ensure students are safe.

 Students also have to participate in the management of their own safety.
-The CEL recommends that each student, regardless of which program they are considering, should consider that working in a large, urban area is going to require a certain level of alertness.
+Career Services recommends that each student, regardless of which program they are considering, should consider that working in a large, urban area is going to require a certain level of alertness.
 We also recommend that every student review our Personal Safety Guide before beginning each semester.